Robert Sánchez: Early life and career

 Sánchez was born in Cartagena, Region of Murcia.
-He was born to a Jamaican-English father and Spanish mother.
-He spent his early career playing locally with Escuela de Fútbol de Santa Ana, Cartagena FC and Ciudad Jardín before joining Levante in 2010.
+He was born to a Jamaican-English father and Spanish-French mother.
+He spent his early career playing locally with Escuela de Fútbol de Santa Ana, Cartagena and Ciudad Jardín before joining Levante in 2010.

 Brighton & Hove Albion

 Sánchez moved to England to sign for Brighton & Hove Albion at the age of 15, before signing his first professional contract in June 2015.
 He signed a new three-year contract with the club in April 2018.

 Loan spells

 In June 2018, Sánchez moved on loan to Forest Green Rovers for the 2018–19 season.
 He played in the opening game of the season making his debut away at Grimsby where Rovers won 4–1.
 Sánchez was recalled by parent club Brighton in January 2019 to provide cover as Albion's Mathew Ryan was called up for Australia for the Asian Cup.
 He made 17 appearances for Forest Green that season, all coming in the league.

 On 24 July 2019, Sánchez joined Rochdale on loan for the 2019–20 season.
 He made his debut for the club in a 3–2 away win over Tranmere Rovers.